-Google Photos (Android, iOS) is the new stock Android photo manager — and it's available on iOS, too — and it deserves mention for its ton of great features.
+Google Photos (Android, iOS) is the new stock Android photo manager — and it's available on iOS, too — and it deserves mention for a ton of great features.
 Google Photos boasts unlimited cloud storage space and cross-device syncing for your photos (with minimal compression), as well as the option to store original quality photos in your Drive space.
 The app can be set to automatically back up and sync your photos so that your snaps are always safe, and the app displays it all by date.
 A smart Assistant feature can help you set up albums, collages, grouped photo stories and animated photos.
 There's even a powerful "visual search" feature that works even on untagged, unlabeled photos.
 Google is continually refining the mix with additions like new editing tools and refinements to the Assistant.

-Flickr (Android, iOS) is an old name in the photo storage business that's been revitalized on mobile.
-Flickr offers users 1TB of free cloud storage to manage and organize their mobile photos — that's an incredibly generous amount of space for cloud-based photo albums.
+Flickr (Android, iOS) still offers a good deal in the online photo storage business, but that's about to change.
+Previously offering users 1 terabyte of free cloud storage, the photo management app will slash that to a limit of 1,000 photos stored online for free.
+At the same time, Flickr is boosting the features offered to its Pro subscribers, such as unlimited storage at full resolution, and support for videos at up to 10 minutes in length.
 Flickr includes automatic uploading, as well as smart search features.
-That means that organization isn't as dependent on users manually tagging each and every snapshot.
-The default Camera Roll view automatically groups your photos by date, and social features let you easily share your photos as well as keep track of images shared by your friends and other users.
+That means that organization isn't as dependent on users manually tagging each photo.
+The default Camera Roll groups your photos by date, and social features let you share your photos as well as keep track of images shared by your friends and other users.

 Facebook's Moments photo sharing app (Android, iOS) focuses less on storage and management than it does on sharing photos of your favorite memories and events with friends and family, as well as receiving photos of said moments from other people.
 Moments groups your photos together based on when they were taken, and uses facial recognition tech to tell which of your friends are in them.
 You can then sync and share these grouped photos to your friends and family, and they can choose to sync their photos to add to that moment, quickly creating a shared album.
 The app includes search tools to find yourself and friends, supports full resolution photos and provides free unlimited storage to its users.

-Not to be outdone in the cloud photos field, Amazon also provides its Prime subscribers with a great cloud photo manager in the Prime Photos app (Android, iOS).
-Prime Photos provides Prime subscribers with unlimited cloud storage of their original resolution photos, as well as 5GB for video and document storage.
+Previously exclusive to Amazon Prime subscribers, Amazon's cloud photo storage service has since opened up to everyone as Amazon Photos (Android, iOS).
+Prime Photos provides Prime subscribers with unlimited cloud storage of their original resolution photos, as well as 5GB for video and document storage, while free users get a combined limit of 5GB for photos and videos.
 The app automatically syncs so your photos can be accessed from any device with a connection, and the app includes a wealth of organizational features and AI-assisted search.
-Amazon recently updated Prime Photos with enhanced family sharing features, allowing you to share your unlimited photo storage with up to 5 family members, as well as a new shared Family Vault.
-Note that you'll need a $99-a-year Amazon Prime subscription to use this app.
+Amazon recently updated Prime Photos with enhanced family sharing features, allowing you to share your unlimited photo storage with up to five family members, as well as a new shared Family Vault.